Daniel-KM/Omeka-S-module-Verovio/README.md

 it's recommended to prepare the rendering on the server and to send the svg file with the xml data.

+### Selection of the template of the viewer

+A site setting allows to select one of the four default templates to display it: a simple viewer, the official viewer based on Bootstrap 3, the same viewer based on Bootstrap 4, and a viewer to be customized.

+__Warning__: When the selected template uses jQuery, a js conflict may appear in the theme in some rare cases.
+So you may need to enable/disable or defer/undefer the jQuery library in the template.

 ### Advanced display in public theme

 Because the viewer is integrated as a renderer and not a helper, it is possible to display it anywhere via the media.
 In particular, you can use the standard block "Media" to display it in any page.

-For a better integration in the sites, it's possible to customize the template: copy file `view/common/helper/verovio.phtml` in your theme and update it.
-To embed Verovio somewhere else, just render the media, with possible options, that are passed directly to the template:
+So just render the media, with possible options, that are passed directly to the template:

 ```php
     echo $media->render($options);